Christopher Lee – Program Director

 Monica’s career highlights include establishing the WWF Renewable Energy Buyers Forum, a Community of Practice for companies setting Science-Based emission reduction targets and the Business Roundtable on Climate Change (with companies such as BP, IAG, Origin, Swiss Re, Visy, and Westpac); successfully ensuring the 20% Renewable Energy Target passed into legislation, getting Bunnings to commit to not stocking illegally sourced timber, supporting Federal government around leadership in urban policies including greater investment in public transport.
 Monica is a graduate of the Future Directors program, an Executive Member of the Australian Sustainable Built Environment Council, and a board member of the Mercury Centre collaborative enterprise catalyst.

-Genevieve Mortimer – Project Manager
+Genevieve Mortimer – Acting Program Director

 At Climate-KIC Australia Genevieve is responsible for convening diverse stakeholders in our projects which aim to drive systemic change.
 Her careers spans impact assessment, research, stakeholder engagement and sustainability strategy in the mining, forestry and energy sectors in Australia, the UK and Germany.
 She takes a systems perspective, integrating technologies, decision-making processes and organisational change strategies to solve complex problems.